 “There’s a misconception that ear plugs will stop you enjoying a concert – but you can still hear the music, just without damaging your hearing,” says Twitchen.
 “It’s like wearing sunscreen; you can still go out in the sun but it gives you a layer of protection.”

 Take your ‘noise exposure’ into account too.
 “Think of noise like a radiation dose; you don’t want to over-do it.
-If you’re working in a noisy coffee shop during the day, then going to gigs at night, wearing ear plugs will help reduce your noise exposure,” advises Dawn Clare, acting head of audiology at The Royal National Throat, Nose and Ear Hospital, part of University College London Hospitals NHS Foundation Trust.
+If you’re working in a noisy coffee shop during the day, then going to gigs at night, wearing ear plugs will help reduce your noise exposure,” advises Dawn Clare, Head of Audiology at The Royal National Throat, Nose and Ear Hospital.

 3. Tune out noisy traffic